 Message from the Cabinet Secretary for NHS Recovery, Health and Social Care

-NHSScotland’s workforce is undoubtedly its greatest asset.
-NHSScotland’s staff work tirelessly to deliver the highest quality healthcare services to people living in every part of Scotland.
+You work tirelessly to deliver the highest quality healthcare services to people living in every part of Scotland.
+I know that from asthma checkups at my GP growing up in Orkney, the skin grafts I received in Aberdeen, the knee operations I received at Ninewells and Ayr, the births of our four children at St John’s and having UH Monklands in my constituency.
 The NHS is recognised as one of the largest and best employers in Scotland.
-As such, we continue to do everything we can to make sure that our staff are supported and valued in line with the principles and values of our workforce strategy.
+As such, I want to make sure we continue to do everything we can so that our staff are supported and valued in line with the principles and values of our workforce strategy.
+We must continue to look after you so you can look after us.

 I am proud of the progress made by NHSScotland in ensuring the fair and effective management of staff through our Staff Governance Standard.
 These standards are so important that they are enshrined in Scottish law and underpin all of the workforce policies that support staff.